Eadgyth/Programming-Editor/README.md

-This is a simple text editor, written in Java, that can be useful for smaller coding projects, maybe to develop applications for own use or for learning purposes.
+This is a simple text editor, written in Java, which can be used for coding projects.
+It is intended for smaller coding projects, maybe to develop applications for own use or for learning purposes.
 Project categories in the present version are Java (so far worked out most), Perl, R and HTML.
-However, the code is made to implement other project categories.
+The code is made such that it is possible to implement other project categories.
 <p>
 DOCUMENTATION<br>
 A list of the features, screenshots, a help site and code documentation can be found under